-- GMED/GP visit to patient to administer/supply CD medication as necessary - Any adjustment of dose should be recorded for example on syringe driver sheet and Adastra notes - GMED register to be updated to reflect dose administered or left with nurse for future administration - The quantity left should be a minimum until other routes are re-established
+- GMED/GP visit to patient to administer/supply CD medication as necessary. - Any adjustment of dose should be recorded for example on syringe driver sheet and Adastra notes. - GMED register to be updated to reflect dose administered or left with nurse for future administration. - The quantity left should be a minimum until other routes are re-established.

-5. Supply Routes in Exceptional Circumstances
+5. Supply Routes In Exceptional Circumstances

 This process is only for use by registered nursing staff in discussion with medical or pharmacy staff in exceptional circumstances as defined below, when all other routes have been considered and excluded.
-CDs supplied by this route should be labelled with patient name and directions.
+The quantity requested should be the minimum required for immediate treatment with future supplies being obtained through normal/emergency routes.
+CDs supplied by this route should be labelled with patient name and directions, for patients in Care Home or their own home.

 5.1.
-Aberdeen City CDs are Available from GMED Centre/Car
+Aberdeen City CDs Are Available From GMED Centre/Car